 R.A.P.
 (Report All Poachers) Program

-This program encourages reporting of wildlife violations.
-Callers can remain anonymous if they prefer, and rewards range from $100 to $1,000 depending on the nature and seriousness of the crime.
-Call (800) 472-2121.
+This program encourages people to report wildlife violations, remain anonymous if they prefer, and receive monetary rewards for convictions based on their information.
+Anonymous callers will be given a special code number and are not required to give their name.
+Rewards range from $100 to $1,000 depending on the nature and seriousness of the crime.
+Call 800-472-2121.
 Call this number only to report game and fish violations.
-Note: If calling from outside North Dakota, the number is (701) 328-9921.The reward fund is supported by private donations.
+Note: If calling from outside North Dakota, the number is 701-328-9921.The reward fund is supported by private donations.
 If you wish to donate to the RAP program, tax deductible contributions can be sent to RAP, Box 188, Valley City, ND 58072-0188.